 - logging (allowing the storage of historical information)

-Even with more complexity, introduced in HTTP/2 by encapsulating HTTP messages into frames, HTTP is generally designed to be simple and human readable.
-HTTP messages can be read and understood by humans, providing easier developer testing, and reduced complexity for new-comers.
+HTTP is generally designed to be simple and human-readable, even with the added complexity introduced in HTTP/2 by encapsulating HTTP messages into frames.
+HTTP messages can be read and understood by humans, providing easier testing for developers, and reduced complexity for newcomers.

-Introduced in HTTP/1.0, HTTP headers made this protocol easy to extend and experiment with.
-New functionality can even be introduced, by a simple agreement between a client and a server about a new header's semantics.
+Introduced in HTTP/1.0, HTTP headers make this protocol easy to extend and experiment with.
+New functionality can even be introduced by a simple agreement between a client and a server about a new header's semantics.

 A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
-Though HTTP doesn't require the underlying transport protocol to be connection-based; only requiring it to be reliable, or not loose messages (so at minimum presenting an error).
+HTTP doesn't require the underlying transport protocol to be connection-based; it only requires it to be reliable, or not lose messages (at minimum, presenting an error in such cases).
 Among the two most common transport protocols on the Internet, TCP is reliable and UDP isn't.
-HTTP subsequently relies on the TCP standard, which is connection-based, even though a connection is not always required.
+HTTP therefore relies on the TCP standard, which is connection-based.

-In order to mitigate these flaws, HTTP/1.1 introduced pipelining (which proved difficult to implement) and persistent connections: the underlying TCP connection can be partially controlled using the
+In order to mitigate this flaw, HTTP/1.1 introduced pipelining (which proved difficult to implement) and persistent connections: the underlying TCP connection can be partially controlled using the

-Connection header.
-HTTP/2 went a step further by multiplexing messages over a single connection, helping keep the connection warm, and more efficient.
+HTTP/2 went a step further by multiplexing messages over a single connection, helping keep the connection warm and more efficient.

 Experiments are in progress to design a better transport protocol more suited to HTTP.
 For example, Google is experimenting with QUIC which builds on UDP to provide a more reliable and efficient transport protocol.

 This extensible nature of HTTP has, over time, allowed for more control and functionality of the Web.
-Cache or authentication methods were functions handled early in HTTP history.
-The ability to relax the origin constraint, by contrast, has only been added in the 2010s.
+Cache and authentication methods were functions handled early in HTTP history.
+The ability to relax the origin constraint, by contrast, was only added in the 2010s.

-How documents are cached can be controlled by HTTP.
-The server can instruct proxies, and clients, what to cache and for how long.
+- Caching: How documents are cached can be controlled by HTTP.
+The server can instruct proxies and clients about what to cache and for how long.
 The client can instruct intermediate cache proxies to ignore the stored document.

-Servers and/or clients are often located on intranets and hide their true IP address to others.
+- Proxy and tunneling: Servers or clients are often located on intranets and hide their true IP address from other computers.
 HTTP requests then go through proxies to cross this network barrier.
 Not all proxies are HTTP proxies.
 The SOCKS protocol, for example, operates at a lower level.
-Others, like ftp, can be handled by these proxies.
+Other protocols, like ftp, can be handled by these proxies.

-When the client wants to communicate with a server, either being the final server or an intermediate proxy, it performs the following steps:
+When a client wants to communicate with a server, either the final server or an intermediate proxy, it performs the following steps:

-- Open a TCP connection: The TCP connection will be used to send a request, or several, and receive an answer.
+- Open a TCP connection: The TCP connection is used to send a request, or several, and receive an answer.
 The client may open a new connection, reuse an existing connection, or open several TCP connections to the servers.

 GET / HTTP/1.1 Host: developer.mozilla.org Accept-Language: fr

-- Read the response sent by the server:
+- Read the response sent by the server, such as:

 - Close or reuse the connection for further requests.

-HTTP/1.1 and earlier HTTP messages are human-readable.
-In HTTP/2, these messages are embedded into a new binary structure, a frame, allowing optimizations like compression of headers and multiplexing.
+HTTP messages, as defined in HTTP/1.1 and earlier, are human-readable.
+In HTTP/2, these messages are embedded into a binary structure, a frame, allowing optimizations like compression of headers and multiplexing.
 Even if only part of the original HTTP message is sent in this version of HTTP, the semantics of each message is unchanged and the client reconstitutes (virtually) the original HTTP/1.1 request.
 It is therefore useful to comprehend HTTP/2 messages in the HTTP/1.1 format.